What is hazardous waste?

 Do hazardous waste regulations affect my business?

-First determine if the business generates hazardous waste.
-If so, measure the amount of hazardous waste the business produces each month.
+If your business generates hazardous waste, measure the amount of hazardous waste the business produces each month.
 This information determines the business' generator category, which in turn determines the management requirements that must be followed.

 How do I determine my generator category?